Determination of Magnetic Symmetries by Convergent Beam Electron Diffraction: Computational examples

 NiO is a Mott-insulating antiferromagnet below a N\'eel temperature of $523\,\mathrm{K}$~\cite{Roth1958}.
 Its paramagnetic phase has cubic $Fm\bar{3}m$ symmetry with lattice constant $a=4.17\,\mbox{\AA}$, which becomes monoclinic $C_c2/c$ (BNS magnetic space group notation \cite{belov1957shubnikov}) in the antiferromagnetic phase~\cite{Cairns1933} (Fig.~\ref{fig:NiOspins}).
 The latter involves a doubling of the magnetic unit cell.
 The monoclinic axis of the magnetic unit cell points into the $[1\bar{1}0]_c$ direction (the cubic notation is indicated by the subscript \textit{c}) and the spins are oriented along the easy axis $[11\bar{2}]_c$, which is perpendicular to the monoclinic axis.
 It is also important to note that NiO undergoes a spin-flop transition at an external magnetic field of $1.54\,\mathrm{T}$, where spins reorient perpendicular to the field direction~\cite{Saito_1980}.
 Indeed, Loudon~\cite{Loudon2012} detected the purely magnetic reflections of the spin-flopped phase by conventional broad-beam electron diffraction, where the objective lens typically imposes external fields well above the spin-flop field.
 The magnetic symmetry of the spin-flopped phase has not been reported yet.

 We performed two sets of simulations, one for the original phase and one for the spin-flopped phase.
 The slab orientation for the original phase was the monoclinic axis $[1\bar{1}0]_c$.
 The slab orientation for the spin-flopped phase was $[11\bar{2}]_c$, corresponding to the monoclininc $a$-axis, and the spin orientation in the spin-flopped phase was along $[1\bar{1}0]_c$ (monoclinic $b$-axis).
 The slab thickness was set to approximately $102\,\mathrm{nm}$.
 Again, we conducted four magnetic CBED simulations, covering all possible combinations of $z$ and time reversal.
+The supercell size in these simulations was set to $289.252\,\mathrm{\mathring{A}}\times 283.406\,\mathrm{\mathring{A}}$ that was sampled with $5760\times5760$ points.

 In contrast to LaMnAsO, we can now directly read off the symmetries from the purely magnetic reflections displayed in Figs.\ \ref{fig:NiO gray} and \ref{fig:NiO SF}.
 Here, in order to display their internal structure, a gray scale was chosen that saturates the structural Bragg disks.
 The CBED pattern of the original phase exhibits twofold rotational symmetry as well as both $z$-reversal and time-reversal symmetries, i.e., $21_R1'$ in total, see Fig.\ \ref{fig:NiO gray}.
 Inspecting Table \ref{table:Monoclinic}, this symmetry corresponds to the gray point group $2/m1'$, which corresponds to the magnetic point group symmetries obtained by stripping all translations from the NiO space group $C_c2/c$.
 Indeed, the glide plane translation along the monoclinic $c$ direction does not break the symmetry for the slab oriented along monoclinic $b$-axis since $c$ is perpendicular to $b$, and leaves the slab invariant.
 Consequently, the glide plane symmetry translates into a simple mirror symmetry denoted by $/m$ in the $2/m1'$ diffraction group mentioned above.
 Similarly, the $1'_c$ symmetry (abbreviated by the subscript $c$ attached to $C$ centering in the space group symbol), i.e., the combination of time reversal and in-plane translation along $c$ corresponds to a simple time reversal symmetry $1'$ since the translation leaves the slab invariant.